Nonzero $\mathfrak{n}$-cohomology of Totally Degenerate Limit of Discrete Series representations: Combinatorial constructions and non-vanishing theorems

 \end{enumerate} \end{defn}

-Here, the first two conditions ask for $d$ to be an adjacency matrix for the graph $(\Vconvex,\rightarrow)$ where some of its entries $s_\Vconvex(x,y)$ may be $-1$ instead of $1$, and the third condition asks for those negative entries to be chosen such that $d^2=0$.
+The first condition asks for $d$ to be an adjacency matrix for the graph $(\Vconvex,\rightarrow)$ where some of its entries $s_\Vconvex(x,y)$ may be $-1$ instead of $1$.
+The second condition asks for those negative entries to be chosen such that $d^2=0$.

 It is shown in \cite{bgg1975} that when $\Vconvex=\Weyl$, such a choice of $s_\Weyl(x,y)$ is always possible.
-If we instead take an arbitrary subset $\Vconvex\subset \Weyl$ that satisfies \eqref{ax: zeroortwo}, then we can obtain a choice of matrix coefficients $s_\Vconvex$ satisfying the above three conditions by restricting from $s_\Weyl$, ie. by setting $s_\Vconvex(x,y)=s_\Weyl(x,y)$ for any $x,y\in \Vconvex$.
+Suppose instead we are given a subset $\Vconvex\subset \Weyl$ that satisfies \eqref{ax: zeroortwo}.
+In this case, we can obtain a choice of matrix coefficients $s_\Vconvex$ satisfying the conditions of Definition \ref{ax: conditions for differentials} by setting $s_\Vconvex(x,y)=s_\Weyl(x,y)$ for any $x,y\in \Vconvex$.
 Hence, we see that \eqref{ax: zeroortwo} implies the existence of a choice of $s_\Vconvex$ that satisfies Definition \ref{ax: conditions for differentials}, and in fact the converse also holds.
 Since $d^2=0$, we can take the homology of this chain complex, and the result does not depend on the choice of $s_\Vconvex$ as is shown in \cite{soergel1997}.